l-dav/Acronymify/README.md

 To sign the extension, generate the .xpi archive and list the new version on AMO:
 > make sign CHANNEL=listed

-### Functionnalities

-You can pass a URL to an online JSON database in the config field, and click "Load".

 ### Installation
 If you have a signed .xpi file: